Paula-ca/Delivery_order_price_calculator/README.md

 For example:

-  - If cart_value is not a valid integer, the response will be a 400 Bad Request with an error message like "Invalid cart_value".
+  - If cart_value is not a valid integer, the response will be a 400 Bad Request with an error message like "Error, invalid cart_value".

-  - If venue_slug is missing, the response will be a 400 Bad Request with an error message like "Venue slug is required".
+  - If venue_slug is missing, the response will be a 400 Bad Request with an error message like "Error, invalid venue_slug provided".

 ## Postman Documentation